hitchhikr/crudNES/README.md

        - Create bitmap files with the decoded chr roms.
        - Problem with NMI triggering in emulation (DW III & DW IV).
-       - Add more mapping to the disassembler (especially MMC1).
+       - Add support for more mappers to the disassembler (especially MMC1).

        - Need to implement these mappers: